observIQ/terraform-provider-bindplane/.github/ISSUE_TEMPLATE/bug_report.md

 **Environment:**
  - OS
- - BindPlane Terraform Provider Version or Commit Hash
+ - Bindplane Terraform Provider Version or Commit Hash

 **Additional context**
 Add any other context about the problem here.